 I love to make and drink my own DIY kombucha.
 Kombucha is a fermented beverage with lots of beneficial live bacteria, b-vitamins, and antioxidants.
-I personally enjoy its sweet tangy taste, and the little pick-me up that it gives.
-It comes a wide variety of flavors and is available in most health food stores, and occasionally in restaurants or cafes.
+I personally enjoy its sweet tangy taste and the little pick-me-up that it gives.
+It comes in a wide variety of flavors and is available in most health food stores, and occasionally in restaurants or cafes.

 Nature’s Nurturing Nectar

 Because it is fermented, it contains lots of probiotics that are beneficial for intestinal health and digestion.
 It is known for boosting the digestive system and energy levels.